maduhu/Documentation/Discovery.md

 ## Service Discovery vs Data Discovery

-Rather than discovering data about the receiver a more extensible solution will use the the receiver identifier to resolve a service endpoint.
-The service at this endpoint can be standardized (this will be the SPSP entry-point) and in future this sevice may be extended to provide additional functionality and data.
+Rather than discovering data about the receiver a more extensible solution will use the receiver identifier to resolve a service endpoint.
+The service at this endpoint can be standardized (this will be the SPSP entry-point) and in future this service may be extended to provide additional functionality and data.

 By decoupling the discovery of the service from the service itself we define distinct phases in the preparation of an ILP transfer; *discovery* and *setup*.
 These phases can be defined by distinct entry and exit gates and the specific